 The Wand Co. shared four high resolution pictures of this prop, where the alterations made to it for the Specials Year can be seen.
-The top back grub screw had been replaced with a slotted grub screw, as seen in "The Wedding of Sarah Jane Smith", while the lower grub screw appears to have been swapped with a regular slotted screw; like the one used on the front of the prop, below the slider.
-The crackle finish appears to be fully grey, again like "The Wedding of Sarah Jane Smith". rather than the yellowed tone seen in the 2009 photos by Millennium FX.
+We could see the replaced top screw much more clearly here than in the screen-cap from "The Wedding of Sarah Jane Smith", and we could now see that the lower grub screw was replaced with a regular slotted screw; like the one used on the front of the prop, below the slider.
+The crackle finish appears to be fully grey, again like "The Wedding of Sarah Jane Smith", rather than the yellowed tone seen in the 2009 photos by Millennium FX.
 It is unclear whether or not the prop was repainted or cleaned for the Specials Year, as the previous photos of the Tennant Prop 1 are not detailed enough to compare the cracks.